-The estimation of the lattice enthalpy in this way is based on the coulombic forces and
+The estimation of the lattice enthalpy in this way is based on the coulombic forces and assumes the bonding in the lattice is 100% ionic.

 For many ionic compounds, the lattice enthalpy deter minutesed from experimental data values via a Born-Haber cycle agrees extremely with that calculated by the Born-Mayer expression, giving further confirmation of the correctness of the ionic model.